scrawlon/scrawlon.github.io/_posts/2015-07-06-writing-on-glass.md

 ---
 ## Infinite Notebook -

-Before the age of touchscreen computers, smartphones and tablets, I dreamed of a simple computing device that does just one thing, mimic pen and paper - an infinite virtual notebook contained within a single page.
+Before the age of touchscreen computers, smartphones and tablets, I dreamed of a simple computing device that could do just one thing, mimic pen and paper - an infinite virtual notebook contained within a single page.
 The modern Windows 8.1 tablet w/ Wacom digitizer is the closest we've come to that ideal, plus they are fully functioning PCs as well.

 Once I knew such a thing existed, I wanted one.
 The questions was, as always, how much was I willing to spend?